zhisme/lazy_names/README.md

-# LazyNames
+# lazy_names

 LazyNames helps programmer to type faster very-long classes names, constants by defining them on a shorter version.
 If you are lazy like me typing many times a day in console long constant then this gem will ease your development process.

 ## Why

 Consider this example from pry terminal session.
 ![Lazy names in action](https://media.giphy.com/media/7CtRJfp2yocsOu9zEA/source.gif)

 ## Installation